Astitva0409/SoC-Design-and-Planning/README.md

 #### 4. Run 'picorv32a' design congestion aware placement using OpenLANE flow and generate necessary outputs.

+Placement plays a crucial role in VLSI (Very Large Scale Integration) design.
+It involves determining the physical locations of standard cells or logic elements within a chip or block.
+Let's break it down:

+1. **Global Placement:**
+   - Global placement assigns general locations to movable objects (cells).
+   - Some overlaps between placed objects are allowed during this stage.
+   - The goal is to achieve a rough layout that satisfies area constraints.

+2. **Detailed Placement:**
+   - Detailed placement refines the object locations obtained from global placement.
+   - It enforces non-overlapping constraints and ensures that cells are placed on legal cell sites.
+   - The quality of detailed placement significantly impacts subsequent routing stages.

 Command to run placement

 ```tcl